 If any of the cells on the red paths contained one candidate shared by the cells on the extremities of the lines, it could be eliminated, but this is not the case.

-However, the cell at the intersection of both branches of the Y contains a shared digit by both (number 1), allowing the player to eliminate it as a candidate to that cell.
+However, the cell at the intersection of both branches of the Y contains a shared digit between both (number 1), allowing the player to eliminate it as a candidate for that cell.

 To avoid having multiple solutions, the player must apply the strategy of the unique rectangle.
-During the game, and when facing the prospect of a deadly pattern, the player must check if one of those four cells has any other candidates to them.
-If so, he or she can eliminate the problematic digits from it and leave the remaining candidates.
+During the game, and when facing the prospect of a deadly pattern, the player must check if one of those four cells has any other candidates in them.
+If so, the player can eliminate the problematic digits from it and leave the remaining candidates.

 Example

-The theoretical approach of advanced Sudoku strategies is relatively easy to understand and to apply.
-The biggest difficulty is to find the right patterns on the grid and to know which technique to use in each case.
+The theoretical approach of advanced Sudoku strategies is relatively easy to understand and apply.
+The biggest difficulty is finding the right patterns on the grid and knowing which technique to use in each case.

 Nevertheless, only experts reach the levels in which they are required and at that point knowing and being familiar with these strategies becomes a requirement to progress in the hardest levels of these puzzles.